RagnarGrootKoerkamp/BAPCtools/doc/generated_testcases.md

 If specified, the `.ans` will be generated first, followed by all other extensions in unspecified order.

+Commands with relative paths are relative to the `generators` directory.
+Absolute paths may be used for paths relative to the problem root.

 Each extension may also have the special value `generated`.
 This means files of this extension will be written by the generators directly, and are preserved instead of deleted.